FourYards/GroupFour/README.md

    3. `npm run seed`
 6. To start the server normally, run the following command:
    - `npm start`
-     - If you're running the app for development, run `npm run dev` instead of `npm start`
+     - If you are running the app for development, run `npm run dev` instead of `npm start` to enable auto-reload of the server when changes are detected.
 7. The server will be available at the port and address indicated by the program&#39;s console output.

-## Unit testing instructions
+## Testing Instructions

 Perform the following steps after performing the first five steps of the app's run instructions